 Showing up for your mental health

 Globally, 1 in 4 of us will suffer from a mental disorder during our lifetime.
 Depression is the leading cause of disability worldwide and the burden is 50% higher for women.
-Locally in Hong Kong, 60% of people report stress and anxiety related to their job, and 53% of secondary pupils show symptoms of depression.
+Locally in Hong Kong, 60% of workers report high levels of stress, and 53% of secondary pupils show symptoms of depression.

-Mental health issues affect our ability to engage productively in society, yet research shows only 26% people seek help.
-This, despite the fact that like many physical illnesses, most mental health problems are treatable.
-Showing up for each other, ourselves and our families, to educate, support and manage our mental health is crucial for living better, healthier lives.
+Mental health issues affect our ability to engage productively in society, yet research shows only 26% of people seek help.
+This is despite the fact that like many physical illnesses, most mental health problems are treatable.
+Showing up for each other, ourselves, and our families, to educate, support, and manage our mental health is crucial for living better, healthier lives.

 Professor Rossa Chiu